Community-Guardian/nnp-smart-roster-compose/docs/training-change-management.md

 1. **Create Urgency**: Highlight current system limitations and benefits of new system
 2. **Form a Guiding Coalition**: Establish implementation team with executive sponsorship
-3. **Develop Vision and Strategy**: Clear vision of future state with NNP Smart Roster
+3. **Develop Vision and Strategy**: Clear vision of future state with Signox LogX
 4. **Communicate the Vision**: Comprehensive communication plan across all stakeholders
 5. **Empower Broad-Based Action**: Remove barriers and enable champions
 6. **Generate Short-Term Wins**: Celebrate early achievements and quick wins